Techtonica/techtonica.org/README.md

 touch .env
 ```

-And then copy and paste this code into your new file (note: For the actual values, please reach out to a member of Techtonica staff):
+And then copy and paste this code into your new file.
+There is a sample in .env.example for you to use as well. (note: For the actual values, please reach out to a member of Techtonica staff):

 ```sh
 # Your environment, either "local", "prod", "staging", or "testing"